GeoEye shares tumble on loss of government contract

 AUGUSTA, Ga.
 A U.S. intelligence contractor pleaded not guilty on Thursday to a charge of leaking a classified report on Russian election interference to a media outlet.

-Shares of GeoEye Inc lost nearly a quarter of their value after a U.S. government agency warned it could cut funding to the satellite imagery provider, potentially cutting off a major source of revenue and making the company a takeover target for bigger rival DigitalGlobe Inc.
+June 25 Shares of GeoEye Inc GEOY.O lost almost a third of their value after the U.S. National Geospatial Intelligence Agency (NGA) said it will not renew a major contract with the company, making the satellite imagery provider a potential takeover target.

-The U.S. National Geospatial Intelligence Agency (NGA) on Friday said it will not renew the EnhancedView contract with GeoEye for the full year.
+GeoEye and rival DigitalGlobe Inc (DGI.N) won contracts worth $7 billion from the NGA to provide high-resolution satellite images under the EnhancedView project in 2010.

-GeoEye and DigitalGlobe won a combined $7.3 billion contract in 2010 to supply images to U.S. spy and military agencies.
-The EnhancedView program accounted for 41 percent - about $150 million - of GeoEye's revenue in 2011.
+The intelligence agency on Friday proposed an option under which GeoEye would get service revenue of $39.75 million for the three month ending November 2012, and a nine-month option providing for $119.3 million, contingent on funding.
+[ID:nL3E8HM51Y]

-The companies revealed earlier this year that they had attempted to merge to be in a better position to deal with defense budget cuts, but when talks fell through GeoEye tried to buy DigitalGlobe.
+The EnhancedView SLA program accounted for about $147 million, or about 41 percent of GeoEye's revenue for 2011.

-"The contract loss raises the real possibility that GeoEye could become a minority partner on the program," said Chris Quilty, a Raymond James analyst, downgrading the stock to "underperform" from "strong buy."
+Rival DigitalGlobe last week said the NGA plans to renew its EnhancedView contract for the third year.
+[ID:nL3E8HI85S]

-Quilty said the outlook for GeoEye appeared grim but the company could emerge as a whole if the EnhancedView budget is fully funded and Congress intervenes to level the playing field between DigitalGlobe and GeoEye.
+"The contract loss raises the real possibility that GeoEye could become a minority partner on the program," Raymond James analyst Chris Quilty said, downgrading GeoEye to "underperform" from "strong buy."

 Friday's news could determine the fate of consolidation in the commercial satellite imagery industry.